swiftlang/swift-evolution/proposals/0516-borrowing-sequence.md

 on `Sequence`.
 - The iterator returned by `makeIterableIterator` is constrained to the lifetime of the sequence.
-This allows the iterator to be implemented in terms of properties borrowed from the sequence or a `Borrow` of the sequence itself.
+This allows the iterator to be implemented in terms of properties borrowed from the sequence or a `Ref` of the sequence itself.
 - `Iterable` defines an associated `Failure` type that enables throwing during iteration.
 Throwing iteration allows the broadest set of types to conform to `Iterable`, including lazy transformations and types with elements that can throw during generation or access.